azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 ### Abstract

-<p style='text-align: justify;'>This report consists in the hand notes I have taken during the 7th edition of Paris' research and product focused machine learning meetup that was held on the 4th April 2018.
+This report consists in the hand notes I have taken during the 7th edition of Paris' research and product focused machine learning meetup that was held on the 4th April 2018.

-This meet-up specifically target **ethics** in AI with topics such as *privacy-by-design*, *security* and *value-alignment*.</p>
+This meet-up specifically target **ethics** in AI with topics such as *privacy-by-design*, *security* and *value-alignment*.

 Special mention to [Algolia](https://www.algolia.com/) for hosting the venue in their Paris office - 55 rue d'Amsterdam 75008 Paris.